prajwal0403/charge-app/README.md

 ---

+## 🌐 Deployment

+* **Backend:** Deployed on Render → [https://charge-app.onrender.com](https://charge-app.onrender.com)
+* **Frontend:** Deployed on Vercel → [https://charge-app-sable.vercel.app](https://charge-app-sable.vercel.app), [https://charge-app-rautprajwal546gmailcoms-projects.vercel.app](https://charge-app-rautprajwal546gmailcoms-projects.vercel.app)

+---

 ## 📌 Notes

-- Default admin routes require a user with role `"admin"`.
+* Default admin routes require a user with role `"admin"`.
-- Stations created by an admin will be filtered accordingly.
+* Stations created by an admin will be filtered accordingly.
-- All stations can be viewed using the `/all` route.
+* All stations can be viewed using the `/all` route.

 ---

 ## 📜 License

 This project is licensed for educational purposes.